 - For many people however, they’re simply unable to articulate how they feel, or feel able to reach out for help.

 Our charity aims to raise awareness of PTSD in three main areas – it’s causes, symptoms and the treatments available.
 These 3 areas are of vital importance to those suffering with the condition.

-Causes: Many people have pre-conceived ideas of PTSD, and what can cause it.
-There is a widespread misunderstanding that PTSD only affect veterans, or those in the armed forces (likely due to it’s previous name of shell-shock) but it can infact affect anyone, of any age.
+- Causes: Many people have pre-conceived ideas of PTSD, and what can cause it.
+There is a widespread misunderstanding that PTSD only affects veterans, or those in the armed forces (likely due to it’s previous name of shell-shock) but it can infact affect anyone, of any age.
 It’s vital that people are aware if they (or a friend or family member) have suffered a trauma, they should be mindful of trauma symptoms, and the possibility of PTSD.

-Symptoms: There are two areas in which knowing the symptoms of PTSD are useful.
-The first is that people may recognize the symptoms in themselves (or a friend or family member) and reach out for help – starting their recovery process.
+- Symptoms: There are two areas in which knowing the symptoms of PTSD are useful.
+The first is that people may recognise the symptoms in themselves (or a friend or family member) and reach out for help – starting their recovery process.
 The other is those who are suffering with PTSD, can understand that what they’re thinking or feeling, or how their body is reacting, is ‘normal’ for someone with PTSD – this can be of huge comfort knowing that once the PTSD is resolved, those symptoms will be too.
-Some symptoms of PTSD feel totally unconnected to the original trauma or the condition itself, so it’s really important people can recognize just how PTSD can affect them.
+Some symptoms of PTSD can feel totally unconnected to the original trauma or the condition itself, so it’s really important people can recognise just how PTSD can affect them.